Dementia , Looking Back to Move Forward

 Visit here for driving, public transit, and parking directions.

-Associate Director, Alzheimer’s Disease Core Center
+Associate Director, Alzheimer’s Disease Research Center

 Since 1991, the annual Matthew & Marcia Simons Research Symposium on Alzheimer’s disease has been the centerpiece of the Alzheimer’s Association, MA/NH Chapter’s yearly scientific presentations, highlighting the work of scientists making major contributions to the search for causes, treatments and ultimate cure for Alzheimer’s disease.

 The Alzheimer’s Association honors the spirit and dedication of longtime Board of Directors member Marcia Simons, whose commitment to support and education for those coping with Alzheimer’s disease led her in 1991 to endow The Matthew & Marcia Simons Research Symposium on Alzheimer’s Disease.
-Twenty-seven years later, the Alzheimer’s Association continues to honor Marcia Simons and her family by highlighting the work of scientists making major contributions to the search for causes, treatments and ultimate cure for Alzheimer’s disease.
+Twenty-eight years later, the Alzheimer’s Association continues to honor Marcia Simons and her family by highlighting the work of scientists making major contributions to the search for causes, treatments and ultimate cure for Alzheimer’s disease.